 Favorite quote from the author:

-What in the world is an Enneagram?
+What is an Enneagram?
 I wondered the same thing when I first heard of this strange word.
 If you’re thinking it’s that symbol with five points that is lit on fire in Wiccan ceremonies, that’s the pentagram.
-And luckily for you, they’re not the same thing!
+And they’re not the same thing!

 That’s what Ian Morgan Cron’s The Road Back to You: An Enneagram Journey to Self-Discovery is all about.
 Not only does this book go into each type, but it will also give you insight into how the types work together to make up your whole personality.